 Charities, schools, & non-profit organizations can benefit from the donation of newer used electronics.
 Prior to donating, make arrangements with the intended recipient, make sure all equipment is in working order, and remove any personal files stored on the computer system.

-- Goodwill of Northeast Iowa collects computer donations that are not suitable for resale and recycles them through their Dell Reconnect partnership.
+- Goodwill of Northeast Iowa (only at the 2640 Falls Ave., Waterloo location) collects computer donations that are not suitable for resale and recycles them through their Dell Reconnect partnership.

 Nationwide Retailer Recycling Programs